 Thank you for your interest in the Volunteer Program at the Atlanta History Center.
 We have many areas available for volunteers to work, from our special events to helping to maintain our beautiful gardens to leading tours through our historic houses and museum galleries.
 Please click on the Volunteer Opportunities Directory to see what we have to offer.
 If you are interested in our internship program, please view the details below:

 - Volunteer Log-in

 (Please go through the volunteer applicant process to be eligible to volunteer.)

 Youth Volunteer Programs

-The Atlanta History Center introduces the Junior Interpreter Program!
-This program allows students in 6th through 12th grade to volunteer as first person interpreters in period costume at the Smith Family Farm.
+Atlanta students have never had a better opportunity to be involved in our city’s dynamic history than with the Atlanta History Center’s Junior Interpreter Program.
+This program allows students in 6th through 12th grade to volunteer as first person interpreters in period costume at the Smith Family Farm and the Swan House.
 To learn more about this fun program, check out our FAQ sheet.
 If you have questions, need additional information or to request an application, please contact email@example.com.